AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

     - Surfaced the method `CountMatchingDefinitionDetails`, available in an earlier version of the package, via the `IGroupMatchingService` interface.
 - 3.4.0
     - Used the secure option for all cookies.
+- 4.0.0-rc1
+    - Package updated to work with Umbraco 14.